Best Border Security and Control methods.

 Drones have a competitive edge over stationary cameras, as intruders can’t easily step out of sight, and they can cover areas that are normally out of reach.

-Using seismic sensors as an early warning/detection system, these drones (multi-copter and smaller fixed wings) are deployed to respond to events.
+Using seismic sensors as an early warning/detection system, deploy these drones (multi-copter and smaller fixed wings) to respond to events.
 Where it would take border patrol agents an hour to reach a sensor 10kms away, a drone is overhead within minutes.

-In this solution both Early Warning and Situational Awareness is delivered at a fraction of the cost of the Predator drones solution.
+Deliver both Early Warning and Situational Awareness at a fraction of the cost of the Predator drones solution.

 One pilot implementation suggested that this solution could secure the entire U.S.-Mexico line at a cost of $150,000 per mile.